 Grohl, known for his sense of humor, found a semi-musical project to follow "Wasting Light."
-He served as the executive producer for a half-hour comedy series starring comedian Dana Gould.
+He served as the executive producer for a half-hour comedy pilot starring comedian Dana Gould.
 The premise was a Rock band on the verge of stardom that goes into therapy to keep from breaking up.
 Unfortunately, the band ends up with a misanthropic couples' therapist on the brink of divorce.
 Unfortunately, the pilot for the FX network didn't fly.

 1995 Foo Fighters

 1997 The Colour & The Shape

 1999 There Is Nothing Left to Lose